 On this particular day, four members of our team were huddled in a cold, cramped AirBnB living room in New York City, and our coach had just told us that we need to think about our company’s core values.

 Core values are something that big, slow, old-fashioned companies have.
 They’re meaningless, churned out by people who get paid to do nothing but churn out things like core values.
 And they get stuck on a cheesy poster, taped to a wall, looked at once—if at all—and forgotten forever.

-I had barely finished my thought when Kris saw the skepticism in my face.
+I had barely finished my thought when our coach saw the skepticism in my face.

 “And remember,” he said.

 “Core values are not just words that you stick on a wall.”